Oxted: Royal British Legion

+In 2024 the Branch, the RBL Club and the Women's Section was providing social, community and welfare support activities for ex- military members (Veterans), their families and members of the wider Oxted community.
+Within the Branch, the provision of 'welfare' services to Veterans has been reinvigorated by Branch Chairman Rob Cogan and it now has a growing 'military' community, with Veterans from World War Two through to those that have served in Iraq and Afghanistan.

 Band and civic centre

 Oxted is one of the few Surrey towns to retain a town brass band, Oxted Band, which has been a fixture within the town since 1901.
 The town became the administrative town of the Tandridge District when it was established in 1974.

 Pram race

 Oxted is host to a charity pram race held annually.
 It was started in 1977 by Eric and Elsie Hallson, who ran it for nearly 20 years before retiring.
 Entrants wear fancy dress and must push a pram around the two-thirds of a mile course, stopping at each of the seven licensed premises on the way to quaff a drink as quickly as they can.
 The race ends in Old Oxted high street where the road is closed for the evening and a street party is held.

 Events in Master Park

 The park hosts annual events such as that run by the local football/cricket club.
-Every year there is also the Oxted Beer Festival.
+Every year there is the Oxted Beer Festival.